srus/django-kickstartvenv/README.md

 - [Virtualenv](https://pypi.python.org/pypi/virtualenv)
 - [Virtualenvwrapper](https://pypi.python.org/pypi/virtualenvwrapper/)

+Currently supporting Python 2.7, 3.3 and above.
+For more information about versions see the [Travis page](https://travis-ci.org/srus/django-kickstartvenv).

 ## Project deployment

 Move to the same path as this file and run: `./bin/build.sh`.
 You can run this script both to install and update the project.